Peer Support Service (East Sussex Community Network)

 The Peer Support Service is provided by Peer Specialists, people with lived experience of mental health challenges, who can support you to take control of your mental health and stay well.

-The service is part of a network of mental health recovery support, called the East Sussex Community Network (for more information download the leaflet below - translated versions are also available on our website here).
+The service is part of a network of mental health recovery support, called the East Sussex Community Network.

 What support is available?